ruggeri/tech-notes/programming-languages/rust.md

     let scores: HashMap<_, _> = teams.iter().zip(initial_scores.iter()).collect();

+**TODO**: Learn how stuff like "collect" works with type inference.

 The hash map takes ownership of keys/values.
 You *can* have references as your keys/values, but they must have lifetime at least as long as the HM.

+They have a cool interface called `hm.entry("my key")`, which returns an `Entry` object, which might even be empty.
+You can then use methods like `or_insert` to insert only if the key isn't already there.

+## Error Handling

 There are *match guards*, which are basically ifs that you tack on to a variant match.

-They talk about the `unwrap` (panic on error) and `expect` (you provide the panic message) methods of `Error`.
+They talk about the `unwrap` (panic on error) and `expect` (you provide the panic message) methods of `Result`.
+A result is either `Ok` or an `Err(err)` variant.
+The `err` value is typically an enum of things that can go wrong.

 There is also a special `?` syntax that will return the error, if any, otherwise unwrap.
 This is useful for "propagating" errors.

     fn read_username_from_file() -> Result<String, io::Error> {
         let mut f = File::open("hello.txt")?;